Solving the geodesic equations: The differential geodesic equation

 and applying the Euler–Lagrange equation.

 Heuristics

 As the laws of physics can be written in any coordinate system, it is convenient to choose one that simplifies the geodesic equations.
 Mathematically, this means a coordinate chart is chosen in which the geodesic equations have a particularly tractable form.
+For example, consider a rotationally symmetric manifold: a natural choice would be a coordinate system which matches the manifolds' symmetry, and as a result the geodesic equation(s) will simplify greatly.
+This is a direct consequence of Noether's theorem, e.g. any surface of revolution corresponds to conservation of angular momentum.

 Effective potentials

 When the geodesic equations can be separated into terms containing only an undifferentiated variable and terms containing only its derivative, the former may be consolidated into an effective potential dependent only on position.
 In this case, many of the heuristic methods of analysing energy diagrams apply, in particular the location of turning points.

 Solution techniques

 Solving the geodesic equations means obtaining an exact solution, possibly even the general solution, of the geodesic equations.
 Most attacks secretly employ the point symmetry group of the system of geodesic equations.
 This often yields a result giving a family of solutions implicitly, but in many examples does yield the general solution in explicit form.